Athletics-Holloway retains 110m hurdles title, injured Parchment misses final | Sports-Games

 Athletics-Holloway retains 110m hurdles title, injured Parchment misses final

-Allen, who produced the third-fastest time in the event in June, left the blocks one thousandth of a second early.
-He made numerous appeals to officials but was rebuffed, prompting a chorus of boos from the home crowd as he was removed from the track.
+Tokyo silver medallist Holloway opened up a lead from the 10m mark and came home in 13.03 seconds, ahead of compatriot Trey Cunningham and Spain's Asier Martinez.
+"At the start, it was just me, my lane and my space and I was ready for whatever happens," said Holloway.

-American Grant Holloway successfully defended his 110 metres hurdles world title on Sunday after Jamaica's Olympic champion Hansle Parchment injured himself in the warmup and world leader Devon Allen was disqualified for a false start.
-Holloway opened up an early lead and came home in 13.03 seconds, ahead of compatriot Trey Cunningham and Spain's Asier Martinez.
+American Grant Holloway successfully defended his 110 meters hurdles world title on Sunday after Jamaica's Olympic champion Hansle Parchment injured himself in the warmup and world leader Devon Allen was disqualified for a false start.
+Tokyo silver medallist Holloway opened up a lead from the 10m mark and came home in 13.03 seconds, ahead of compatriot Trey Cunningham and Spain's Asier Martinez.

+"At the start, it was just me, my lane, and my space and I was ready for whatever happens," said Holloway.
+"We have to continue the hard work and we will see what happens next.
+It feels good to win in front of the home crowd."

-Tokyo silver medallist Holloway stretched his arms wide to wild applause at the finish line, delivering the United States' second track gold in Eugene, Oregon, a day after Fred Kerley won the 100 metres.
-Allen, who produced the third-fastest time in the event in June, left the blocks one thousandth of a second early.
+It was the United States' second track gold in Eugene, Oregon, a day after Fred Kerley led an American sweep 100 meters.
+Cunningham said he was disappointed at not finishing higher on the podium in his worlds debut, after picking up the collegiate title at the springy and speedy Hayward Field track last month.

 ALSO READ